Quality Assurance and Quality Control of Water Quality Data

 - Completeness: Was enough valid data (data determined to meet other DQI project requirements) available to meet project goals?

-For more information on DQIs, please see Table 3, in EPA's Guidance for Quality Assurance Project Plans (EPA QA/G-5).
+For more information on DQIs, please see Section B.1.A6, in EPA’s IT/IM Directive Standard: Quality Assurance Project Plan Standard (CIO 2015-S-02.1, August 2023).
 DQIs provide DOW with the necessary Quality Assurance (QA) information to determine how to use data appropriately and responsibly.

-The data and information DOW uses to implement its regulatory programs must adhere to the following requirements:
+The environmental information DOW uses to implement its regulatory programs must adhere to the following requirements:

-- QAPP based on guidance provided by the EPA Guidance for Quality Assurance Project Plans (QA/G-5 May 2006).
+- QAPP based on guidance provided by the EPA IT/IM Directive Standard: Quality Assurance Project Plan Standard (CIO 2105-S-02.1, April 2024).
 The fulfillment of the data verification, validation, and usability component of the QAPP is to be documented in a Data Usability Assessment Report (DUAR).

 - Adhere to approved test procedure methodologies defined in 40 CFR Part 136, as appropriate.